Anushreesharma23/KuvakaChat/README.md

   - A WebSocket server (`ws`) is set up to manage multiple client connections.
   - Each client connection is assigned a unique WebSocket instance.
   - Broadcasts messages to all connected clients using `wss.clients`.
+  - **WebSocket** is a built-in JavaScript API, part of the standard Web platform, and does not require any extra libraries or dependencies for basic usage.

 - **Asynchronous Patterns:**
   - The WebSocket `onmessage` event ensures asynchronous processing of incoming messages.